fog/fog/lib/fog/rackspace/docs/block_storage.md

     availability_zone="nova"
   >

-The `:size` parameter is the only required parameter and is in gigabytes.
+**Note**: The `:size` parameter is the only required parameter and is in gigabytes.
 Volumes must be a minimum of 100 GB.

 ### Additional Parameters